Administrative Regulation on Uniform Complaint Procedure

 The District may also consider training and other interventions for the larger school community to ensure that students, staff, and parents/guardians understand the types of behavior that constitute unlawful discrimination, including discriminatory harassment, intimidation, or bullying, that the District does not tolerate it, and how to report and respond to it.

-If a complaint alleging noncompliance with the laws regarding student fees, deposits, and other charges or any requirement related to the LCAP is substantiated, the District shall provide a remedy to all affected students and parents/guardians.
-(Education Code 49013, 52075)
+If a complaint alleging noncompliance with the laws regarding student fees, deposits, and other charges, physical education minutes, courses without educational conduct, or any requirement related to the LCAP is found to have merit, the District shall provide a remedy to all affected students and parents/guardians subject to the procedures established by regulation of the State Board of Education.
+(Education Code 49013, 51222, 51223, 51228.3, 52075)

-For complaints alleging noncompliance with the laws regarding student fees, the District will make reasonable efforts to identify and fully reimburse all affected pupils, parents, and guardians who paid a student fee within one year prior to the filing of the complaint.
-(Education Code 49013(d), 52075(d)); 5 CCR 4600(u))
+For complaints alleging noncompliance with the laws regarding student fees, the District, by engaging in reasonable efforts, shall attempt in good faith to identify and fully reimburse all affected pupils, parents, and guardians who paid the unlawful student fee within one year prior to the filing of the complaint.
+(Education Code 49013; 5 CCR 4600)

 Document Retention